 Safety on public transport in Fiji

-Public transport in Fiji can be risky for both security and safety reasons.
+Public transport in Fiji can be risky.
 There are frequent crimes directed against taxi drivers, so expats using private taxis in Fiji should avoid allowing taxi drivers to pick up other passengers en route.
-Furthermore, expats should avoid using taxis that are already carrying other passengers.
+Expats should also avoid using taxis that are already carrying other passengers.

 Minibus, bus and taxi drivers rarely adhere to normal traffic laws in Fiji, which makes travelling on the roads dangerous.

 Foreigners should avoid driving wherever possible.
 Those that do choose to get behind the wheel should drive defensively.
-While road conditions in urban areas of Fiji are of a decent standard, in rural areas conditions are poor.
+While road conditions in urban areas of Fiji are of a decent standard, those in rural areas are often poor.

 Cyclones in Fiji